 - Company name: abc tech

 - Message:Hello, I would like to learn about the technology service.
-Get a schedule with the responsible parties?
+Can you get a schedule with the responsible parties?

 - Acceptance of terms:["on"].